 One possible reason for this is that it’s a spiced or flavored beer in which the flavorings have settled out of the beer.
-In these cases, the brewer usually recommends that you mix the sediment back into the beer to get the correct flavor!
+In these cases, the brewer usually recommends that you mix the sediments back into the beer to get the correct flavor!

 I’ll show you how below!

 What if the beer is just hazy or cloudy?

 So I’ve already mentioned sediment at the bottom of the bottle or can and ‘snowflake’ floaties inside the beer.